soverenio/docs/docs/source/getting-started/overview.rst

 Soveren Gateway
 ^^^^^^^^^^^^^^^

-Soveren Gateway is a box solution that within customer's perimeter in a K8s cluster.
+Soveren Gateway is a box solution that is deployed within customer's perimeter, in a K8s cluster.

 It gets part of the traffic and detects PIIs in it.
 Detecting PIIs, it forms metadata with all request details except the actual request payload data.